COMPLAINTS, COMMENTS AND SUGGESTIONS

 How do I file a complaint or make a comment or suggestion to the Board?

-Simply send a letter to the Board and provide details on your complaint, comment or suggestion.
-If you are concerned about a specific incident or conduct of a staff or Board member, please include the date, time, names of the persons involved and a summary of the incident and your concerns.
-Please include your contact information, including a daytime phone number, in case we have any follow up questions.
+You may complete Form 9 – Complaints, Comments and Suggestions - Board Services or simply send a letter to the Board and provide details on your complaint, comment, or suggestion.
+If you are concerned about a specific incident or conduct of a staff or Board member, please include the date, time, names of the persons involved, and a summary of the incident and your concerns.
+Please include your contact information, including a daytime phone number, in case we have any follow-up questions.
+Complaints and feedback may also be submitted anonymously by omitting contact information.
+Please also tell us how you would like to be advised of the outcome of the investigation.

 What happens next?